 Relationship Building

-• Establish Clear Communication: Effective communication with tenants is vital.
+• Establish Clear Communication: Effective communication with tenants is vital for building a positive landlord-tenant relationship.
 Be approachable, respond promptly to tenant concerns, and establish clear lines of communication.

 • Networking: Network with other landlords, real estate agents, and professionals in the property management industry.
 They can provide valuable insights, advice, and potential business opportunities.